danielnagel/cashflow/readme.md

 -   Implementing ApiConnector, to get the freshest Data from a web server
     -   I reached out to my bank and waiting now, that my bank finishes its API for private use.
--   Implementing a report to see on which exact date income is paid out, just like fix costs report.
--   Implementing a report to see how categorized variable costs develop over time.
 -   Automatically generate configuration file on first start up, eventually user guided.
 -   Implementing a budget report,
     I think this is an extension of the _categorized variable costs develop over time_ report.